Cooperative Agreement: Federal Bureau of Investigation Police and MPDC

 - If the USPP does take the lead in the matter, USPP will be responsible for any prisoner transport, processing, property/evidence processing and custody, USPP report preparation, and the like.
 The Agency will provide information pertinent to completion of USPP reports and/or necessary for USPP to conduct the investigation.
 The Agency will comply with such MPD reporting/processing procedures, if any, as under the circumstances may be required by this Agreement.

 - In the event of such an arrest or an emergency on Federal parkland, the Agency should immediately contact the USPP Communications Section at (202) 619-7105.
-The Agency's normal contact with the USPP will be the USPP Commander, Central District, 1100 Ohio Drive, SW, Washington, DC 20024, who may be reached at (202) 426-6710.
+The Agency's normal contact with the USPP will be the USPP Commander, Central District, 1100 Ohio Drive, SW, Washington, DC 20024, who may be reached at (202) 426-6710; and

 - The Agency will notify, and provide any generated reports, to the USPP of any suspicious incidents, persons or items that occur on Federal parkland subject to this Agreement.